 Each year we like to leave some treats out for the birds and others critters that live in the woods around our house.
 We see lots of varieties of birds as well as pheasants, squirrels, raccoons, rabbits, and the occasional deer or two.
 This year we decided to make an ice wreath as it was something the littles could get involved with creating and we thought it would be a fun activity to include in Part Two of our 30 Days of Winter Play (see Part One here).

-We started with my bundt pan (which I have literally never used for a bundt cake) and poured a few inches of water in.
+We started with my bundt pan (which I have literally never used for a bundt cake - you can grab one on Amazon through my affiliate account in the image) and poured a few inches of water in.
 I wanted to do it in two layers so that as it melted the critters would have snacks all the way through.
 Otherwise most would just either sink or float and the middle would be water.

 We added some treats (bird seed, apple slices, blueberries) and stuck it in the freezer for a day or so.
 When it came out it looked like this.